Research Projects

 Varun Chandrasekaran, Chuhan Gao, Brian Tang, Kassem Fawaz, Somesh Jha, Suman Banerjee

-A security framework that protects user privacy by preventing unauthorized face recognition.
-Face-Off introduces strategic perturbations to facial images, making them unrecognizable to commercial face recognition models.
-I collaborated with the lead author to code, evaluate, and deploy the system, creating one of the first anti face recognition systems that uses targeted evasion attacks.
+Protecting user privacy by preventing face recognition.
+Face-Off introduces perturbations to face images, making them unrecognizable to commercial face recognition models.
+Contribution: coding, evaluation, and deployment, creating one of the first anti face recognition systems.

 Rearchitecting Classification Frameworks For Increased Robustness